salesforce/lwc-rfcs/text/0112-server-engine.md

 After considering the pros and cons of the two approaches described above, **the rest of this proposal discusses the second approach where the rendering APIs are injected lazily at runtime.**

 The main drawback of this approach is the amount of refactoring that needs to happen in the LWC engine code.
 The present LWC engine has been designed to run in a JavaScript environment with direct access to DOM APIs.
-This means that if we were to adopt this approach, much of the LWC engine code will need to be rewritten.
+This means that if we were to adopt this approach, much of the LWC engine code will need to be refactored.
 For example, parts of the LWC engine code store a reference for DOM interfaces (eg. `HTMLElement.prototype`, `Node.prototype`, etc) at evaluation time.
 This will not be possible in the injection approach as the APIs will not be available until after evaluation.

 ## How will we implement SSR?